Entry Package

 This single award recognizes an advertiser or brand that demonstrates a tolerance for risk, and an appreciation for creativity that pushes boundaries.
 Please include a one-page written nomination as well as the relative creative.
 If the work is entered in other categories, please note the details and send it along with the nomination.

-Not a submittable category, to be decided by the jury.
-A single piece of work that stands out above all the rest in the show based on its creative excellence.
+This is not a submittable category and will be decided by the jury.
+It will be awarded to a single piece of work that stands out above all other entries based on its creative excellence.

 The ICE Hall of Fame award honours and celebrates individuals whose influence helped build and advance Atlantic Canada’s creative marketing and advertising industry.
 These are individuals whose work helped raise the bar across the region, inspiring Atlantic Canadian creatives to produce global calibre work.
 The kind that can win anywhere, but could only come from here.